asynchronics/tai-time/README.md

 Leap seconds are never automatically computed during conversion to/from UTC-based timestamps.
-This is intentional: doing so would give a false sense of security and, since leap seconds cannot be predicted far in the future, could break application code using a version of this library anterior to the introduction of new leap seconds.
+This is intentional: doing so would give a false sense of security and, since leap seconds cannot be predicted far in the future, could break user code using a version of this library anterior to the introduction of new leap seconds.

-At the moment, no date-time parsing and formatting facilities are provided.
+At the moment, no date-time parsing or formatting facilities are provided.
 These can be performed using other crates such as [chrono] (see [features flags](#support-for-time-related-crates)).

 [chrono]: https://crates.io/crates/chrono